The Ramsey Theory of Henson graphs: Introduction

 In both cases, we say that the coloring is {\em monochromatic} on $N$.
 Interestingly, Theorem \ref{thm.RamseyFinite} was motivated by Hilbert's Entscheidungsproblem: to find a decision procedure deciding which formulas in first order logic are valid.
 Ramsey applied Theorem \ref{thm.RamseyFinite} to prove that the validity, or lack of it, for certain types of formulas in first order logic (those with no existential quantifiers) can be ascertained algorithmically.
 Later, Church and Turing each showed that a general solution to Hilbert's problem is impossible, so Ramsey's success for the class of existential formulas is quite remarkable.
 Ever since the inception of Ramsey theory, its connections with logic have continually spurred progress in both fields.
 This phenomenon occurs once again in Sections \ref{sec.5} and \ref{sec.1SPOC}, where methods of logic are used to deduce Ramsey theorems.

 Structural Ramsey theory investigates which structures satisfy versions of Ramsey's Theorem.
+All structures in this paper are first order, and embeddings are as in model theory.
 In this setting, one tries to find a substructure isomorphic to some fixed structure on which the coloring is monochromatic.
 Given structures $\A$ and $\B$, we write $\A\le \B$ if and only if there is an embedding of $\A$ into $\B$.
 A substructure $\A'$ of $\B$ is called a {\em copy} of $\A$ if and only if $\A'$ is the image of some embedding of $\A$ into $\B$.
 The collection of all copies of $\A$ in $\B$ is denoted by ${\B \choose \A}$.
 Given structures $\A,\B,\C$ with $\A\le \B\le \C$ and an integer $j\ge 1$, we write

 to mean that for each $c:{\C\choose \A}\ra j$, there is a $\B'\in {\C\choose \B}$ for which $c$ takes only one color on ${\B'\choose \A}$.
 A class $\mathcal{K}$ of finite structures is said to have the {\em Ramsey property} if given $\A,\B\in\mathcal{K}$ with $\A\le \B$, for any integer $j\ge 1$, there is some $\C\in\mathcal{K}$ for which $B\le C$ and $\C\ra (\B)^{\A}_j$.